 Anna Maria A. Miller

-Anna Maria Andrews Miller is in her tenth year as String and Full Orchestra Director at Croft Middle Design Center.
-A native Pennsylvanian, Mrs. Miller received her Bachelor of Science in Music Education from Duquesne University in Pittsburgh, Pennsylvania and received her Master of Music in Music Education from Boston University.
+Anna Maria Andrews Miller is in her fourteenth year with Metro Nashville Public Schools.
+A native Pennsylvanian, Mrs. Miller received her Bachelor of Science in Music Education from Duquesne University and received her Master of Music in Music Education from Boston University.

-Mrs. Miller has built a thriving String and Full Orchestra program at Croft.
-Her orchestras have consistently received superior ratings at regional festivals and performance assessments.
-They have performed at the Tennessee Music Education Association’s State Festival, the Mayor’s State of Metro Address, the Tennessee Association of Middle Schools Conference, the Educational Leadership Learning Exchange and the National Association of Middle Schools Conference.
+Prior to moving to her current position in 2014, Mrs. Miller built a thriving string and full orchestra program at Croft Middle School.
+Her orchestras received superior ratings at regional festivals and performance assessments.
+In 2013, the Croft Middle Design Center Orchestra was honored by their selection to perform at the Tennessee Music Education Association State Conference.
+They were also invited to perform at the Tennessee Music Education Association’s State Festival, the Mayor’s State of Metro Address, the Tennessee Association of Middle Schools Conference, the Educational Leadership Learning Exchange and the National Association of Middle Schools Conference.
 Their reputation for excellence provided them the opportunity to perform at the 400th Anniversary Celebration of Jamestown in Jamestown, VA where many of her students performed in a side-by-side concert with the Virginia Symphony.
-Croft’s Full Orchestra and String Orchestra were invited to perform on the stage of The Schermerhorn Symphony Center in the Country Music Association’s All-Star Concert.
-Several of her students are selected each year for Mid-State Orchestra and many receive superior ratings at Solo & Ensemble Festivals.
-This year, the Croft Middle Design Center Orchestra is honored by their selection to perform at the Tennessee Music Education Association State Conference in Chattanooga, Tennessee.
+Croft’s Full Orchestra and String Orchestra performed at the Schermerhorn Symphony Center in the Country Music Association’s All-Star Concert

-In addition to her teaching responsibilities Mrs. Miller is Conductor and Musical Director of the Williamson County Youth Orchestra.
-This group of talented high school musicians from Williamson County and surrounding areas study and perform a variety of string and full orchestra repertoire.
-Under her direction the orchestra has grown to include over 85 musicians.
-In addition to their regular concert performances, the orchestra has performed at The Schermerhorn Symphony Center, traveled to Chicago to participate in a clinic at Northwestern University and performs at many community gatherings.
+In addition to her teaching responsibilities Mrs. Miller is Musical Director and Conductor of the Williamson County Youth Orchestra.
+Under her direction the full orchestra has grown to include over 100 musicians.
+In addition to their regular concert performances, the orchestra has performed at the Schermerhorn Symphony Center, traveled to Chicago and New York City to perform, toured and participated in master classes, clinics and performed at many community gatherings including a special Veterans Tribute Concert at Nashville’s War Memorial Auditorium to honor our Nation’s Veterans.

-Mrs. Miller is adjunct faculty at Belmont University and serves on several Metro Nashville Public School District committees including Curriculum Pacing and Mapping, District Standards, Textbook Adoption, Standards Assessment, and Contemporary Music Education Professional Development.
-She has served as an adjudicator and guest conductor at various music festivals and honors ensembles and spent many years as an instructor for the district’s summer orchestra camp.
-Mrs. Miller continues to perform professionally, serves as choir director at Holy Trinity Greek Orthodox Church, and directs a youth Greek dance program.
+Mrs. Miller is adjunct faculty at Belmont University and was selected as a Country Music Association Music Teacher of Excellence.
+She serves on several National, State and Metro Nashville Public School committees including the Music Makes Us Teacher Advisory Board, Curriculum Pacing and Mapping, District Standards, Textbook Adoption, Standards Assessment, State Portfolio Evaluation and served two years as manager for the NAfME National Honor Orchestra.
+Mrs. Miller has served as an adjudicator and guest conductor at various music festivals and honors ensembles.
+She is the director for the district’s summer orchestra camp.
+Mrs. Miller continues to perform professionally, serves as choir director at Holy Trinity Greek Orthodox Church and directs a youth Greek dance program.

-Mrs. Miller’s professional affiliations include membership in the National Association for Music Education, the Tennessee Music Education Association, the American String Teachers Association and the Middle Tennessee School Band and Orchestra Association where she served on the Executive Board and as Mid-State Orchestra Chair.
+Mrs. Miller’s professional affiliations include membership in the National Association for Music Education, Tennessee Music Education Association, American String Teachers Association and the Middle Tennessee School Band and Orchestra Association where she has served as a member of the Executive Board and currently serves as the 11th/12th high school Mid-State Orchestra Chairperson.

-Melissa Edgington, a conductor, musician and performer, began her violin studies at age 8 in her hometown of Columbia, South Carolina.
-She attended the University of South Carolina and graduated magna cum laude with a Bachelor’s Degree in Music with emphasis in Instrumental Music Education.
-In May 2012, Mrs. Edgington completed her Master’s Degree in Violin Performance from Belmont University.
+Melissa Edgington is in her 10th year as Musical Director and Conductor of the Williamson County Junior Orchestra (WCJO).
+Mrs. Edgington began her violin studies at age 8 in her hometown of Columbia, South Carolina.
+She graduated Magna Cum Laude from the University of South Carolina receiving a Bachelor’s Degree in Music with emphasis in Instrumental Music Education.
+In 2012, she received her Master’s Degree in Violin Performance from Belmont University.
+Mrs. Edgington has also completed Suzuki teacher training in “Every Child Can!”, Suzuki Violin Book 1 and Book 2.

 As a music educator, Mrs. Edgington strongly believes in the value and beauty of music.
 Music provides children with the chance to creatively express themselves while instilling such characteristics as self-discipline, dedication and commitment.
 Mrs. Edgington strives to be a positive role model for children and hopes to make each child feel needed while awakening their minds to new possibilities.
 One of her favorite quotes is: ”They may forget what you said, but they will never forget how you made them feel” (Anonymous).
 Mrs. Edgington teaches because she wants to share music with others and positively influence the lives of children.
 Mrs. Edgington hopes to teach children to be passionate about music and grow to love it as she does.